Foxite/roosterbot/RoosterBot/README.md

-This project is the base Discord bot program that loads Components that provide bot features.
+This project is the base bot program that loads Components that provide bot features, or connect the bot to chat platforms.
 This project provides a foundation for those components to work without duplicating code.